Hands-on Learning

 Solar avalanche beacon station at Dutchman Flat

-Active learning is pivotal to COCC's Engineering and Physics programs, whether that means constructing a small-scale replica of a 13th-century wooden trebuchet or representing the process of quantum levitation.
+Active learning is pivotal to COCC's Engineering and Physics program, whether that means constructing a small-scale replica of a 13th-century wooden trebuchet or representing the process of quantum levitation.
 Students bring their studies to life through inquiry, innovation, and project execution — where fascination comes with the territory.

 While exploring laws and theories, the hands-on assignments promote technical skills and relational strengths.
 Past projects have included hovercrafts, wind turbines, and a solar-powered avalanche beacon check station for backcountry users.
 To help connect concepts to career plans, classes routinely travel off-campus for field trips and site tours, as well as host speakers from diverse industry professionals.
 Participating companies and teaching partners have included: Lonza, Hydro Flask, Deschutes Brewery, Microsemi, Advanced Energy, Fuel Safe, Dent Instruments, EarthCruiser, Froelich Engineers, ThermoFisher Scientific, and the Oregon State University (OSU) nuclear engineering program.